-36 Is there a risk that a pledgee, before or after exercise of the share pledge, may be exposed to debts or other liabilities of the pledged company?
+37 Is there a risk that a pledgee, before or after exercise of the share pledge, may be exposed to debts or other liabilities of the pledged company?

-It is an established principle of English corporate law that a shareholder of an English company is only liable for the company's debts up to the value of its shareholding.
+It is an established principle of English corporate law that a shareholder of a UK company is only liable for the company's debts up to the value of its shareholding.
 English courts strictly adhere to the corporate veil principle (whereby a company is recognised as a legal person separate from its shareholders), and will only pierce the veil and look to the members in exceptional circumstances where a number of conditions are met and there is proven impropriety.

-Before and after the exercise of share security granted in its favour, a lender will, however, need to be aware of the English statutory concept of 'shadow director' set out in section 251 of the Companies Act 2006, whereby persons (excluding professional advisors) in accordance with whose directions or instructions the directors of the company are accustomed, will be treated as directors and, therefore, be subject to the same legal duties where and to the extent those duties are capable of applying and may be liable in the same way if illegality is proven, such as fraud or misconduct in the winding-up of the company in contravention of the Insolvency Act 1986.
+Before and after the exercise of share security granted in its favour, a lender will, however, need to be aware of the English statutory concept of 'shadow director' set out in section 251 of the Companies Act 2006, whereby persons (excluding professional advisors) in accordance with whose directions or instructions the directors of the company are accustomed, will be treated as directors and, therefore, be subject to the same legal duties where and to the extent those duties are capable of applying and may be liable in the same way if illegality is proven, such as fraud or misconduct in the winding up of the company in contravention of the Insolvency Act 1986.
 The Insolvency Act also treats shadow directors as 'connected' to the company and provides liquidators or administrators with significant power to challenge transactions involving shadow directors prior to the onset of insolvency as a preference or at an under value.
-It should, however, be noted that, to date, a lender has not been proven in the English courts to be acting as a shadow director.
+It should, however, be noted that, to date, a lender has not been proven in the English courts to be acting as a shadow director, although see question 5 regarding the new regime applicable to 'persons of significant control'.